-The subject property consists of 8,680 square feet (0.20 acres) of commercial land located on the northeast corner of Prairie Avenue and West 102nd Street, one block south of Hollywood Park Casino and SoFi Stadium, in the City of Inglewood, Los Angeles County, CA 90303.
+The subject property consists of 48,010 square feet (1.10 acres) of commercial land located on the northwest corner of Prairie Avenue and West 102nd Street, one block south of Hollywood Park Casino and SoFi Stadium, in the City of Inglewood, Los Angeles County, CA 90303.
 The site consists of vacant land with no existing site improvements except perimeter fencing.
 The site is a generally rectangular property with frontage along Prairie Avenue and the north side of West 102nd Street.
-The subject property is zoned C-2A, Airport Commercial, by the City of Inglewood.
+The subject property is zoned C-2A & P-1, Airport Commercial and Parking, by the City of Inglewood.
+The city will be rezoning the P-1 area to C-2A to conform with the general plan, and in this report the subject property is valued with the entire site being zoned C-2A.
 The site is located about 3.2 miles east of Los Angeles International Airport (LAX).

 The subject property is being considered for inclusion in the development of the Inglewood Basketball and Entertainment Center project ("IBEC" / "the project").
 The IBEC would be an 18,000-seat arena primarily for the Los Angeles Clippers of the National Basketball Association ("NBA"), and would also be used for other entertainment uses, conventions, and similar events.
 The proposed project includes plans for a Clippers practice and athletic training facility, Clippers team office space, a sports medicine clinic, an outdoor plaza, retail and restaurant space, community facilities, an outdoor stage, a hotel, and three parking garages with over 4,000 parking spaces.
 The City of Inglewood ("the City") and the project developer ("the developer") are negotiating a draft Disposition and Development Agreement ("DDA") and the City has certified a final Environmental Impact Report ("EIR") for the project.
-According to the EIR, the subject property is intended for development with practice and athletic training facility, office, and sports medicine uses.
+According to the EIR, the subject property is intended for development with a parking garage.
 As we will discuss in this report, in our opinion the highest and best use of the subject property is to hold for commercial development.
 Based on current market conditions, including the impact of COVID-19, the most financially feasible and maximally productive use of the site is to hold for development with a commercial property.